JKinsler/Solar_Viz/README.md

 ```
 $ psql solar_viz < solar_viz.sql
 ```
 (Alternatively, you can run **seed.py** interactively in the terminal.
 This will create the database tables and populate them.
-Be prepared to wait up to 45minutes for this file to run)
+Be prepared to wait up to 45minutes for this file to run.)
 ```
 $ python3 -i seed.py
 ```